scottgroup/snoGloBe/MANUAL.md

 |4|1806710|1806725|ENSG00000068078|3|+|ENSG00000220988|33|48|0.995|0.991|0.998|GGGUCCUCAGGGGUG|CACCCCUGAGGACAC|
 |4|1808120|1808133|ENSG00000068078|1|+|ENSG00000220988|78|91|0.992|0.992|0.992|GGGCCCCUGGCAC|CACCCCUGAGGAC|

-It is possible the reduce the number of reported interactions by specifying a minimum number of consecutive windows using the `-w/--nb_windows` option.
+It is possible to reduce the number of reported interactions by specifying a minimum number of consecutive windows using the `-w/--nb_windows` option.

 Using the same example with the option `-w 2`, only the interactions supported by at least 2 consecutive